 In Southeastern California, the local conference office of education equipped schools with a Swivl robot system that uses a tablet as a video camera.
 The Swivl robot senses an infrared marker that the teacher wears on a lanyard, and the robot “swivels” to follow the marker wherever it moves in the classroom.
-Additionally, microphones for the instructor and throughout the classroom ensure that every student is heard.
+Additionally, microphones for the instructor and throughout the classroom ensure every student is heard.
 The Swivl system will allow teachers to interact simultaneously with both in-class and off-campus students.
 Additionally, Swivl posts recorded lessons to an on-demand online database where students can review them later.

 One of the schools to receive the Swivl robot system is La Sierra Academy.
 “We believe we can provide synchronous learning for our students who choose to remain home but still have an Adventist Christian education,” shared Elizabeth Muñoz Beard, head principal of the academy.

 At Loma Linda Academy, a summer of preparation for the school year has enabled the academy to offer students a hi-flex option.

 “This will allow each family to choose either on-campus instruction or Loma Linda Academy designed, live full-day, distance education,” writes Doug Herrmann, LLA headmaster, on the school website.
 “We are pursuing all possible angles to make this a reality.”

 The back-to-school page on the LLA website covers guidelines for campus access, physical distancing, hygiene procedures, and distance learning in the event of another stay-at-home order.